matthewPendergast/fullstack-pizzeria-service/README.md

-# Overview
+# Fullstack Pizzeria Service

-This is a full-stack pizza ordering web app that is being built with React, Node, Express, and PostgreSQL.
-It will emulate a real pizzeria website, and it is currently in active development.
+This is a pizza ordering web app project that is being built with React, Node, Express, and PostgreSQL for the purpose of learning fullstack web development skills.
+It will emulate a real pizzeria website, and it is currently being actively worked on.

 ## Tech Stack